 While it’s true that a day trip to the spa or a deep tissue massage are ways that you can treat yourself, they are also going to set you back a few dollars.
-Self-care is something that we all need, especially free self care ideas.
-The hustle and bustle of this turbulent world rarely gives us the opportunity to take care of ourselves in the way that only we know how.
+Self-care is something that we all need, especially free self-care ideas.
+The hustle and bustle of this turbulent world rarely give us the opportunity to take care of ourselves in the way that only we know-how.

 1) Go to bed early or take a nap